 Breakfast – Muesli, Yogurt and Fruit

 Probably the healthiest breakfast aside from just biting in an apple, muesli and fruit and a classic that always pleases with its refreshing taste.
-Add yogurt for great consistency and that famous calcium that keeps your bones strong like mum used to say.
+Add yoghurt for great consistency and that famous calcium that keeps your bones strong like mum used to say.

-Yogurt (as much as you want)
+Yoghurt (as much as you want)

 Fruit (pick seasonal local fruits, they will have the best taste)